scienmanas/CertiMailer/Website/Frontend/public/blogs/getting-started/content/content.md

 ### How to Get Started:

-Visit the official website at [certimailer.xyz](https://certimailer.xyz) and subscribe to the newsletter to get notified as soon as we go live.
-Whether you’re organizing a seminar, a workshop, or a certification program, CertiMailer will make your workflow seamless.
+Visit the official website at [certimailer.xyz](https://certimailer.xyz) and you will find a demo video to get started.
+The platform is designed to be intuitive and user-friendly, but if you have any questions, feel free to reach out to me via email.

 ### A Note from Me: